R3ab/ttpla_dataset/README.md

 ## Preparation data:

-1. Modify `resize_image_and_annotation-final.py` to use the target image dimension.
+1. Modify `resize_image_and_annotation-final.py` to use the target image dimension (line 10).
 Then, call the script using `python resize_image_and_annotation-final.py -t <images_path>`

 2. Then call `remove_void.py` to remove `void` label if you would like to remove it.